vlsalina/large-social-media-app-client/design-plan.md

 (3) how to return promise after using dispatch (useDispatch) hook (4) how to leverage api chaining
-(5) how to use Promise.all() to make several api calls
+(5) how to use Promise.all() to make several api calls (6) to have page reflect changes (like number of likes after liking an article) WITHOUT refreshing page, fetch and store data into useState var, then when change occurs with function api call, simply update the state.